UoB-COMSM0110/2023-group-4/Report/Evaluation.md

 - Decided to keep the fake quit scenario as it was apart of our initial game design

 ## Quantitative Evaluation
 ### System Usability Scale Evaluations (29/03/2023)

-To understand the feedback provided, below are GIFs of our game on both difficulty levels:

-We asked 10 users to play our game on both difficulty levels and complete an [SUS questionnaire](https://github.com/UoB-COMSM0110/2023-group-4/blob/main/Diagrams/SUS/SUSQuestions.pdf) after each.
+We asked 10 users to play our game on both difficulty levels and complete a SUS questionnaire after each.
+The hard difficulty level is 1.6 times the speed of the normal difficulty level.

-Results show below:
+SUS results shown below:

 <br>
 <p align="center">